Vonage/vonage-video-react-native-sdk/README.md

 ### Basic Usage

 The packages are functionally identical.
-The only difference is the session prop name:
+The only difference is their session prop names:

 **Vonage Package:**
 ```jsx